Silk: Japan

 Archaeological evidence indicates that sericulture has been practiced since the Yayoi period.
 The silk industry was dominant from the 1930s to 1950s, but is less common now.

 Silk from East Asia had declined in importance after silkworms were smuggled from China to the Byzantine Empire.
 However, in 1845, an epidemic of flacherie among European silkworms devastated the silk industry there.
 This led to a demand for silk from China and Japan, where as late as the nineteenth and early twentieth centuries, Japanese exports competed directly with Chinese in the international market in such low value-added, labor-intensive products as raw silk.

 Between 1850 and 1930, raw silk ranked as the leading export for both countries, accounting for 20%–40% of Japan's total exports and 20%–30% of China's.
 Between the 1890s and the 1930s, Japanese silk exports quadrupled, making Japan the largest silk exporter in the world.
 This increase in exports was mostly due to the economic reforms during the Meiji period and the decline of the Qing dynasty in China, which led to rapid industrialization of Japan whilst the Chinese industries stagnated.

 During World War II, embargoes against Japan had led to adoption of synthetic materials such as nylon, which led to the decline of the Japanese silk industry and its position as the lead silk exporter of the world.
 Today, China exports the largest volume of raw silk in the world.

+Korea

+Archival records such as Book of Han and Records of the Three Kingdoms indicate that sericulture and silk weaving have been practiced in Ancient Korea since the periods of Gojoseon and Samhan.
+During the Three Kingdoms period, Korea developed sophisticated weaving and dyeing techniques, producing various types of high-quality silk fabrics including myeongju (plain-weave silk), geum (brocade), and dan (satin), which were widely used for royal garments and exported to neighboring regions.

+Sericulture continued to receive state promotion during the Goryeo dynasty.
+In 918, King Taejo exempted taxes for three years to stabilize the public and rebuild the nation, actively encouraging the populace to focus on agriculture and sericulture.

+In the Joseon period, queens personally performed the royal sericulture ceremony (chinjam) to promote silkworm rearing among the public.
+According to the Joseon legal code 'Gyeongje yukjeon(Six Codes of Governance)', enacted in 1397, households were mandated to plant mulberry trees according to their size.
+Local magistrates who failed to enforce these planting quotas were subject to dismissal from office.

+In traditional Korean culture, silk has been an essential material for Hanbok (traditional clothing) and ceremonial attire.
+The city of Sangju has historically served as a major center for Korean sericulture and raw silk production.
+Although the domestic silk industry contracted in the late 20th century with the arrival of synthetic fibers, traditional silk weaving (Myeongju-jaasi) continues to be preserved as a National Intangible Cultural Heritage of South Korea.